-What Is a Roofing Square?
+What is a Roofing Square?

-How big is a roofing square?A roofing square is 100 square feet.
+A roofing square is 100 square feet.
 To determine how many roofing squares your roof is you would divide the total square footage by 100.
 Of course, the calculation isn’t quite as simple as that.
 You’ll also need to know the slope of your roof and the size of the planes of your roof.

-Why is the square measurement used?In addition to being a larger unit of measurement, a square is used so that there’s a standardized measurement no matter the layout or shape of the roof.
+In addition to being a larger unit of measurement, a square is used so that there’s a standardized measurement no matter the layout or shape of the roof.
 For example, 10’ x 10’ is equal to 100 square feet, or one square.
 4’ x 25 ‘ is also equal to one square.
 Both of these would require one square of material to cover.

 Before starting any roofing project, you’ll need to know exactly how much material you need.
 And that means knowing exactly how big your roof is.
 The measurements and calculation methods depend on your roof and how many panels you have.

 The first step is to measure your roof.
 Carefully use a ladder to climb onto your roof with a measuring tape.
 Measure the length and width of each plane of your roof.
 Depending on your roof there may be more than two planes.
 Other features that may cause two planes are: